renawang26/Information_fidelity/README.md

 # Information Fidelity

-This repository is intended to provide the interpretation fidelity utility and run inference.
+This repository is intended to provide the utility of fidelity assesment in interpreting and run inference.

 ## Setup